 ENG 860 Topics in Reading & Teaching Lit.
-(3) A. Study of various topics in reading and teaching literature to middle and high school students.
-Designed for middle and high school language arts/English teachers.
-(Counts towards credit hours for MAT, M.Ed, and Extension Certificate).
-May be retaken with different topics to a maximum of six hours, only upon advisor recommendation.
+(3) A. Study of topics in reading and teaching literature to K-16 students.
+Designed for current and prospective elementary, middle and high school and postsecondary English teachers.
+(Counts towards MA, MAT, MAED, and Extension Certificate).
+May be retaken with different topics to a maximum of six hours, upon advisor recommendation.